Dawakin Tofa

-Dawakin Tofa is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Dawakin Tofa (or Dawaki) and It includes a number of cities and villages, such as Alajawa, Bagari, Bankaura, Dandalama, Jobenkun, Kaleku, Rumi and Yelwa.
+Dawakin Tofa is a town and Local Government Area in Kano State, Nigeria.
+It includes a number of cities and villages, such as Alajawa, Bagari, Bankaura, Dandalama, Jobenkun, Kaleku, Rumi and Yelwa.
 Hausa and Fulani ethnic divides being the two most notable tribes.
 The Hausa and Fufulde languages are widely spoken in the region, and Islam is the most commonly practiced religion there.
 The Dawakin Tofa General Hospital and the Dawakin Tofa Science College are well-known structures in Dawakin Tofa.

 It has an area of 479 km^{2} and a population of 247,875 at the 2006 census.

 The postal code of the area is 701.

 Economy

 The largest mechanic village in all of Northern Nigeria, the well-known Kwakwaci mechanic village, is located near Dawakin Tofa.
 Thousands of consumers and sellers gather at the Dawanau Market, one of the many markets held in the Local Government Area, to conduct business.
 For the residents of Dawakin Tofa, growing crops is their primary livelihood.
 The region is home to significant crops including millet, groundnuts, and soyabeans.
 Raising livestock, dyeing textiles, and making pottery are some of Dawkin Tofa's other significant economic pursuits.